bhuan007/image-pool/README.md

 # imgur-downloader
-Downloads up to 60 jpeg images from imgur depending on your search term.
+Downloads images and logs image metadata to a csv from imgur depending on your search term.

 PREQUISITES: